junstyle/vscode-twig-language/README.md

 - Hover
 - Formatted by **prettier**, can automatic search prettier config file in the dirs, such as .prettierrc, .prettier.json...;

-## Default file associated to django template support
+## Default file associated to twig template support

 ```text
 .twig
 .html.twig
 ```

-## Add your file associations to django template support
+## Add your file associations to twig template support

 ```json
   "files.associations": {